For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 That’s already showing up for some tech workers.

-Laid off employees at Twitter and Meta, for example, have created groups online to connect with recruiters and get leads on job openings.
-So far, the opportunities are coming from small to mid-sized companies instead of Big Tech, according to a laid-off Twitter employee, who requested anonymity because they’re seeking jobs at tech companies.
+Laid-off employees at Twitter and Meta, for example, have created groups online to connect with recruiters and get leads on job openings.
+So far, the opportunities are coming from small to midsize companies instead of Big Tech, according to a laid-off Twitter employee, who requested anonymity because they’re seeking jobs at tech companies.

 “The companies you would expect to call back like Apple or Microsoft seem to be holding back,” they said, “but companies like Remitly or Shopify are actively hiring.”